LeeGisKer/rudy-automation/README.md

 Open <http://localhost:5000> in your browser and use the form to upload receipts.
 Uploaded files appear below the form with the text that Tesseract extracted so you can verify the classification.

+#### Reports
+Open `/reports` ("View Reports" button) for aggregated monthly and weekly totals, with a breakdown for fuel vs other categories.

 #### Ticket data persistence
 The dashboard saves each receipt's `job_name` and `total` (plus basic metadata) to a local SQLite database at `src/dashboard/tickets.db`.
 This database is updated when OCR completes or when you edit values on the classification form.
 Existing JSONs are also backfilled on page load.